mark-me/mark-me.github.io/_pages/tutorials/kmeans.md

 published: false
 ---

 k-Means clustering is one of the techniques that make sense of large clouds of observations by grouping them.

+# Data preparation

+When the data we choose to cluster

 # Determining clusterability